 You can opt to purchase a Bordeaux City Pass that grants unlimited travel on all local buses and trams for a certain number of days.
 The pass also includes entry into a number of museums along with a complimentary city tour, perfect for giving you more context when exploring Bordeaux.

 If you want a slightly more unique way to get around, consider hopping on the Garonne River shuttle.

-A great Bordeaux itinerary is one filled with historic landmarks and delicious cuisine.
-Here are some of the city’s highlights and recommended day trips to consider adding to your trip agenda.
+Filled with historic landmarks and delicious cuisine, here are some of the city’s highlights and recommended day trips to consider adding to your trip agenda.
 The city itself is a UNESCO World Heritage Site and it is an absolute joy to explore.

 Day 1 – Central Bordeaux Highlights